josephbcasey/NOAA-normals-data/README.md

 Not every station has data for every variable, but if a variable is present, there are 365 days worth.

 Some location names contain obscure abbreviations, so SELECTing by location can be tricky.

+## About the 'doc' directory
+This is official NOAA documentation.
+Much of it does not apply to the filtered results in the SQLite database.